-Humber River Hospital Breaks New Ground with the Opening of Canada’s First Hospital Command Centre
+Humber River Health Breaks New Ground with the Opening of Canada’s First Hospital Command Centre

 30 November, 2017

-Today Humber River Hospital (HRH) opens Canada’s first hospital Command Centre built in collaboration with GE Healthcare Partners (GEHC), addressing capacity, safety, quality and wait time issues that have preoccupied hospitals across Canada.
+Today Humber River Health (HRH) opens Canada’s first hospital Command Centre built in collaboration with GE Healthcare Partners (GEHC), addressing capacity, safety, quality and wait time issues that have preoccupied hospitals across Canada.

 The impact of the Command Centre will be felt immediately by patients, physicians and care providers.